-key – This parameter is a string representing a particular remotecontrol key or type of key about which the Receiver wishes to notify the Broadcaster Application.
+key – This parameter is a string representing a particular remote-control key or type of key about which the Receiver wishes to notify the Broadcaster Application.

 "Numeric" – Indicates the numeric keys 0-9.

-<other> – Indicates any of the strings in W3C “UI Events KeyboardEvent key Values,” Section 3.18, Media Controller Keys [31]].
+<other> – Indicates any of the strings in W3C “UI Events KeyboardEvent key Values,” Section 3.18, Media Controller Keys [24]].